CliCli-Editor/lualib/UpdateLog.md

 + Added instruction '.rr 'to restart the game
 + Add interface：
   + `y3.reload.recycle` You can easily specify the code that needs to be repeated and the garbage to be collected when hot overloading
-  + `y3.develop.helper.createTreeView` You can create your own view in the "Custom view" of Y3 Developer Assistant, see the demonstration for specific usage: 'y3\ demo \Y3 Developer assistant \ Custom view.lua`
+  + `y3.develop.helper.createTreeView` You can create your own view in the "Custom view" of CliCli-Helper, see the demonstration for specific usage: 'clicli\demo\CliCli-Helper\Custom view.lua`

 `2024-6-5`
 + `y3.object` The library added support for projectiles